 In 2004 we adopted a supplemental retirement plan to provide additional retirement benefits to directors who retire on or after January 1, 2004.
 This plan replaced our supplemental retirement plan for directors originally adopted in 1987 and any benefit accrued by a director as of December 31, 2003 under this earlier plan will be paid under the terms of the 2004 plan.
 Directors joining our Board after 2007 are not eligible to participate in this plan.
-However, any of the eligible outside director retiring on or after age 55 with at least 15 years of service, or after a change of control with any number of years of service, can receive an annual lifetime benefit equal to the amount of his base Board fees paid by us during the final year of service.
+However, any of the eligible outside directors who attains "director emeritus" status becomes qualified to participate in the 2004 plan.
+A participating director retiring on or after age 55 with at least 15 years of service, or after a change of control with any number of years of service, can receive an annual lifetime benefit equal to the amount of his base Board fees paid by us during the final year of service.
 The amount of the retirement benefit is reduced for each month that the benefit commencement date precedes the director's 65th birthday.
 A director's annual benefit payments under the plan begin the month after retirement.
 If a director is involuntarily removed, all benefits under this plan are forfeited.
 The plan is nonqualified, unsecured and unfunded.